wellenreiter01/nodebb-plugin-feathercoin/README.md

 This allows the transfer of any amount of Feathercoin directly using your wallet, rather than relying on a 'tipbot'

+Other wallets supporting [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) should work, too, but are not tested.

 ## Installation